zirkelc/npm-publish/README.md

 ### Token

-The NPM token should be allowed to publish packages to NPM without 2FA and it should be stored in the repository secrets.
+The `token` should be allowed to publish packages to NPM without 2FA and it should be stored in the repository secrets.

 ### Dry run